Arizona GOP Candidate Lake to Newsmax: Governors' Border Task Force Not Strong Enough

-Arizona GOP gubernatorial candidate Kari Lake on Wednesday told Newsmax that 26 Republican governors have created an "interesting compact" with their task force to tackle illegal immigration but said it doesn't go far enough to stop the border crisis and should include sending members of their states' National Guard units to her state and Texas.
+Arizona GOP gubernatorial candidate Kari Lake on Wednesday told Newsmax that 26 Republican governors have created an "interesting compact" with their task force to tackle illegal immigration.
+However, she said it doesn't go far enough to stop the border crisis and should include sending members of their states' National Guard units to her state and Texas.

 "We need armed National Guard members there because we're going up against narcoterrorists, these cartel members, and we need to stop people from entering our country when they pull back Title 42, because it's 18,000 people a day pouring in," Lake, whose campaign has been endorsed by former President Donald Trump, said on Newsmax's "John Bachman Now."
 "We need boots on the ground."